 Where your counsellor;

-- 1. Has evidence or strong suspicion of child, elder, or vulnerable person(s) abuse;
+- 1. Has evidence or strong suspicion of child, elder, or vulnerable person(s) abuse or neglect;

 - 2. If you are assessed to be a danger to yourself or others;